HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

 There are limited resources and guidance for frontier, small, rural, and tribal transit providers that want to build small-scale, low-cost transit facilities.
-Currently, providers must rely on manuals directed at larger multi-million-dollar facilities and attempt to retain the pertinent information while eliminating unnecessary information or requirements.
+Currently, providers must rely on manuals directed at larger multi-million-dollar facilities to retain the pertinent information while eliminating unnecessary information or requirements.

 OBJECTIVE